(This could be sparkling cider)

 Ceremony A:

-After the vows the Officiant announces We Now Shall Perform the Wine Ceremony The couple goes to the
+After the vows the Officiant announces We Now Shall Perform the Wine Ceremony The couple goes to the table

-takes the larger filled carafe with the combined wine and pours some in a glass for the bride.
-The bride then
+larger filled carafe with the combined wine and pours some in a glass for the bride.
+The bride then takes the

-the wineglass back and face back to the Officiant, who says:
+and face back to the Officiant, who says:

 ‘This Ceremony represents the two individual lives are now combined like the two wines into one single life.
+The

 The Officiant may also announce that immediately after the service others may drink the new wine of their

 commitment to one life if they so desire.
-Another option is Rose wine to be served at the reception to mark
+Another option is Rose wine to be served at the reception to mark this

-this ceremony.
+ceremony.

 Ceremony B

-Upon the Bride’s mother being escorted to her seat, she and the Groom’s mother will go to the ‘wine table’
+Upon the Bride’s mother being escorted to her seat, she and the Groom’s mother will go to the ‘wine table’ and

 The Officiant says:

 The years of our lives are as a cup of wine, poured out for us to drink.
-As grapes, when they are pressed,
+As grapes, when they are pressed, give

-honor, their love.
+love.

 Red wine is covenantal, sweet, and alluring.
 It begs for a meltdown of love, for association to become

 assimilation.
-Beautiful red wine, glassed and swirling, reflects the spellbound love in the eyes of two lovers
+Beautiful red wine, glassed and swirling, reflects the spellbound love in the eyes of two lovers whose

 Groom and Bride, often in the days to come you will sit at the same table and break bread together.
-Drink
+Drink now,

-now, and may the cup of your lives be sweet and full to running over.
+and may the cup of your lives be sweet and full to running over.

 As you shared from this one cup of wine, so may you draws contentment, comfort and delight from this one